 You can check out these resources for more help:

 - Moving in Together: Keeping the Peace in Your New Love Nest

 - COLAGE – connects people with one or more LGBTQIA+ parent or caregiver

 - Prevent Bullying — StopBullying.gov

-9. The entire process can take time.
+8. The entire home buying process can take time